seen = {}

 flipZ : -> seen.M().scale( 1, 1,-1)

-base class extended by Shape
+}Transformable base class extended by Shape and Model.

-The advantages of keeping transforms in Matrix
+The advantages of keeping transforms in Matrix form are (1) lazy

 computation of point position (2) ability combine hierarchical